 Controller

-Inside of our DOSpacesController we have to create a method that will be in charge of returning this signed uri.
-All we are going to do is form the path to the file using the folder from our config and then we are going to ask the File facade to provide us with a uri for that path we created.
+Inside our DOSpacesController, we have to create a method that will be in charge of returning this signed uri.
+All we are going to do is form the path to the file using the folder from our config, and then we are going to ask the File facade to provide us with a URL for that path we created.

 public function sign(DigitalOceanSignRequest $request)